RSMAS-CompBioTeam/PopGen/README.md

   --out filtered

 Filter this set of SNPs however you want, we'll use them to make a PCA and for outlier analysis.
-Don't keep too many or they'll take forever to upload (I suggest keeping between 20K and 100K).

-Now transfer your filtered vcf file.
-Use scp from your computer (make sure to change username and path):
+You can even save multiple filters is you want to compare the downstream analysis!

 # Principal Components Analysis